Bush2021/chrome_plus/README.md

 # Compatibility
 * All browsers based on the latest stable branches of Chromium are theoretically supported.
+* Only the latest stable version of Chrome is tested, and maintenance is not guaranteed.
 * ~~Browsers such as Microsoft Edge are known to require injection of DLL to use.
 See: https://github.com/Bush2021/chrome_plus/blob/main/setdll/~~ Not supported, to be tested.

 # License